oshaughnessy/mu-wordpress/README.md

     git clone _your_clone_of_mu-wordpress_
     cd mu-wordpress

 Why do all that instead of just cloning?
-Because CodePipeline is going to watch your repo for changes, so you'll have the power-user convenience of just pushing your code to trigger updates in your WordPress deployment.
+You don't technically need to fork the Stelligent mu-wordpress repo unless you want to follow its changes, but it's a convenient way to get a copy in your GitHub account.
+CodePipeline is going to watch _your_ repo for changes, which will give you the power-user convenience of just pushing your code to trigger updates in your WordPress deployment.
 Infrastructure as Code, amiright?

 Set your AWS region if you want to use something other than the default, `us-east-1`: